-CATEGORY MEASURE POINTS DELIVERY-1 Delivery Supportive Amenities • 1 DELIVERY-2 Provide Delivery Services • 1
+CATEGORY MEASURE POINTS DELIVERY-1 Delivery Supportive Amenities 1 DELIVERY-2 Provide Delivery Services 1 One point is equal to a 1% reduction in VMT.

 Delivery Supportive Amenities

 The Development Project shall facilitate delivery services by providing a staffed reception area for receipt of deliveries, and offering one of the following: (1) clothes lockers for delivery services, (2) temporary storage for package deliveries, laundry deliveries, and other deliveries, or (3) providing temporary refrigeration for grocery deliveries, and/or including other delivery supportive measures as proposed by the property owner that may reduce Vehicle Miles Traveled per household by reducing number of trips that may otherwise have been by single occupancy vehicle.